tahaasif10/Portfolio/README.md

-# 💻 My First Developer Portfolio
+# 💻 My First Portfolio Project

 This is the first portfolio website I ever built — it aint that professional, but its the best i made as a newbie!
 It showcases my html css and js skills, a few notable projects, and provides a brief overview of me as a developer.